 Creating clear boundaries is key to maintaining a healthy work/life balance in any profession.
 Leave any homework marking at your school desk; so your home becomes a relaxing, work-free sanctuary to return to at the end of the day.

 Consider a change in career direction

-If you’re considering a career change, becoming a Koru Kids Early Educator is a great way to put your valuable teaching experience to use in a fulfilling career.
+If you’re considering a career change, becoming a Koru Kids nanny is a great way to put your valuable teaching experience to use in a fulfilling career.
 You work in your own home, and can choose to work 5 days a week, or part-time.
 Plus, your work day ends when the children head home.
 We support you through training, help you to find families to work with and manage all the payroll and admin hassle of running a business—like insurance and risk assessments.
 So, you can put your feet up at the end of the day without any homework marking or lesson planning to worry about.

 Moving forward post burnout

 Whether you take some time off, confide in a friend or embark on a new career, we hope you’re able to escape the feelings of teacher burnout and carve out some restorative time for yourself.